kubernetes-retired/multi-tenancy/benchmarks/kubectl-mtb/README.md

 ### Run unittests

 - The unittests run on a separate kind cluster.
-To run all the unittest you can run the command `make kind-test-cluster` this will create a new cluster if it cannot be found on your machine.
+To run all the unittest you can run the command `make unit-tests` this will create a new cluster if it cannot be found on your machine.
 By default, the cluster is named `kubectl-mtb-suite`, after the tests are done, the cluster will be deleted.

 - If you want to run a particular unittest, you can checkout into the particular benchmark directory and run `go test` which will create a cluster named `kubectl-mtb` which will be deleted after the tests are completed.